 Square Payroll will report emergency leave on Form 941 when filing your quarterly taxes.
 If the remaining emergency leave credit for qualified wages has not already been reimbursed by the IRS to the employer by the end of the quarter, the remaining amount will be credited back to the employer by the IRS after Form 941 is filed and reconciled.
 You also have the option of requesting an accelerated credit from the IRS by following the instructions to file Form 7200 below.

 Square Payroll does not withhold any voluntary pre-tax deductions, such as health insurance or 401K benefits, on Emergency Leave Payments.
 Credit resulting from qualified health insurance benefits will not be reported on Part 3 of Form 941.
 The tax credit requested on the Form 941 filed by Square Payroll will only reflect the qualified emergency leave wages.

 If you would like to receive a credit for the cost of maintaining qualified health insurance plan(s) during the emergency leave coverage period by either filing Form 941 or Form 7200, Square Payroll will not be able to file Form 941 on your behalf.
 In this case, Form 941 will need to be filed outside of Square Payroll.
-If this applies to your business, please contact our Support team by June 25th to opt out of Q2 Form 941 filings.
+If this applies to your business, please contact our Support team to opt out of Q2 Form 941 filings.

 Process Emergency Leave Pay

 To process a run for Emergency Sick or Family Leave:

 1. Click Pay Employees > Add emergency sick leave on the Payroll section of your Panel de Datos de Nómina Square en línea or Square Payroll app.